Step 1: Registering with the registration office

-If you are staying for more than three months, you must register at the registration office at your address no later than two weeks after your entry.
+If you are staying for more than three months, you must register with the registration office at your address no later than two weeks after your arrival.
 Registration takes place at the Service Centre of the Residents' Registration Office of the City of Wuppertal.
-IMPORTANT: Processing is only possible with an appointment ( a step-by-step instructions for making an appointment online can be found in the download center on the right).
-Click here to make an appointment online (only available in German).
+IMPORTANT: Processing is only possible with an appointment (step-by-step instructions for making an appointment online can be found in the Download Centre on the right).
+Click here to make an appointment

 Steinweg 20, 42275 Wuppertal